-We are a former military family and my husband of 17 years and I have been married since 2004.
-We endured 2 deployments, lived 4 years in Germany, and have 3 wonderful children that make us laugh every day.
-We have a very smart white German shepherd, Waya who knows how to turn on her water spigot above her bowl, but hasn’t figured out "off" yet!
+Husband of 17 years, 3 beautiful children and our very smart white German shepherd, Waya who knows how to turn on her water spigot above her bowl, but hasn’t figured out “off” yet!

 I am also a childbirth educator and CPR instructor.

 After breastfeeding my third child and seeing the lack of resources and support in my community, I decided to take matters into my own hands.